 Chronic Care Management

 Chronic Care Management (CCM) is a patient and family-centered program that assists people living with one or more chronic conditions better manage their conditions.
-The Care Coordinator RN assists in teaching self-management skills, goal setting, and effective communication with Primary Care Providers (PCP) and provides links to community resources.
+The Population Health RNs assist in teaching self-management skills, goal setting, and effective communication with Primary Care Providers (PCP) and provides links to community resources.
 CCM continues for as long as the person has two or more chronic illnesses that are expected to last at least 12 months and that place a person at significant risk of death, sudden health problem onset or decline of health conditions.

 - At least 20 minutes per month of CCM services